High School (Polish TV series)

-High School (Polish: Szkoła) is a Polish pseudo-documentary television series first shown on TVN from 1 September 2014.
+High School (Polish: Szkoła) is a Polish pseudo-documentary television series that aired on TVN and TVN 7 from September 1, 2014 to November 27, 2020.

 The series is set in two fictional schools in Kraków, both named for Adam Mickiewicz - gymnasium no. 105 and lyceum no. 44.
 Each episode tells the story of a group of students (rarely of teachers), most commonly one from the gymnasium and one from the lyceum.

 At its original conception, the series was entitled Nauczyciele (Eng: Teachers).
 It followed several other documentary series, including Szpital set in a hospital and Pamiętniki z Wakacji, set in the Canary Islands.

 Cast

 Most student characters appear only in a few episodes.
 The cast of teachers, however, is recurring and features the following.